Amenallah07/TCPServerClient/README.md

 # Multi-Client TCP Server

 A high-performance C++ TCP server that handles multiple clients simultaneously using a thread-per-client architecture.
-The server implements both the Singleton design patterns.
+The server implements the Singleton design patterns.

 ## Features